Stone Sentinel Maze: Lu Xun's encounter

 The Stone Sentinel Maze was mentioned in Chapter 84 of the historical novel Romance of the Three Kingdoms by Luo Guanzhong.

 Liu Bei was defeated by Lu Xun at the Battle of Xiaoting and fled towards Baidicheng with Lu Xun in hot pursuit.
 When Lu Xun arrived at Yufu Shore by the Yangtze River near Baidicheng, he felt a strong enemy presence and cautioned his troops of a possible ambush.
 He sent men to scout ahead, who reported that the area was deserted except for some scattered piles of rocks.
 Bewildered, Lu Xun asked a local, who told him that qi started emerging from the area after Zhuge Liang arranged the rocks there when he first entered Sichuan.

+Illustration from a 1591 edition of Romance of the Three Kingdoms depicting Lu Xun (on horseback) caught in the Zhuge Liang's Stone Sentinel Maze.
+The river waves are indicated on the lower left.

 Lu Xun personally inspected the area and believed that the "maze" was only a petty display of deception, so he led a few men inside.
 Just as he was about to leave, a strong gust of wind blew.
 Dust storms overshadowed the sky and the rocks seemed like swords, mountainous piles of dirt emerged while the river waves sounded like an attacking army.
 Lu Xun exclaimed, "I have fallen into Zhuge Liang's trap!", and attempted to escape from the maze but to no avail.

 Suddenly, Lu Xun saw an old man, who offered him assistance in exiting the labyrinth.
 Lu Xun followed him and got out of the maze unharmed.
 The old man identified himself as Huang Chengyan, Zhuge Liang's father-in-law.
 He explained to Lu Xun that the maze was constructed based on the ba gua concept.
 Huang Chengyan also told Lu Xun that Zhuge Liang had predicted that a Wu general would chance upon the maze when he first built it, and had asked him not to lead the general out when he fell into the trap.
 Lu Xun dismounted and thanked Huang Chengyan.
 When he returned to camp, he exclaimed that he was inferior to Zhuge Liang in terms of intelligence.
 He then made plans to return to Eastern Wu because he feared that their rival state Cao Wei might take advantage of the situation to attack Wu.